mmacdonald1/Leg-Work/README.md

 * Bootstrap
 * CSS

+## Documentation of API
+* GET /members
+  - Queries the members database for the user id and retrieves the user, application, and company data.
+* POST /api/login
+  - Authenticates the user and redirects to user dash.
+* POST /api/signup
+  - Posts the username, email, and password to the database and redirects to the user dash.
+* GET /logout
+  - Logs the user out of passport and redirects to the sign up page.
+* POST /fetchApps
+  - Uses a filter reduce function to relate company name and id from the companies database to the applications database and display applications in a table.
+* POST /fetchComps
+  - Retrieves companies data and displays each company in a table.
+* GET /api/piechart
+  - Retrieves data by the user id to send to D3 piechart.

 ## Walkthrough
 The user is first given the option to sign up or login.
 If the user signs up, the Passport authentication will check if they already exist in the database.
-If they do not already exist, the user will be added to the database and redirected to the user dash.
+If they do not already exist, the user will be added to the database and redirected to the login page.

 ![SignUp](https://github.com/mmacdonald1/Leg-Work/blob/master/public/assets/images/signup.png)